Penang Food Guide – 40 Street Food To Try in 2023

 Teluk Tempoyak is a coastal village located on the Southwest side of Penang Island.

-It is also a paradise for Ikan Bakar.
-Here you can enjoy a seafood feast overlooking the scenic sea and sunset view.
+Here, you can enjoy a seafood feast overlooking the scenic sea and sunset view.

 The best part of your Ikan Bakar feast is dipping the tasty morsels in homemade Air Asam dipping sauce.